parmegv/leap_doc/docs/platform/faq.md

 How can i customize the leap_platform puppet manifests ?
 --------------------------------------------------------

-You can create a custom module `site_custom`.
-The class `site_custom::setup` will get included in the first part of the deploy process, and `site_custom` during the second part.
+You can create custom puppet modules under `files/puppet`.
+The custom puppet entry point is in class 'custom' which can be put into `files/puppet/modules/custom/manifests/init.pp`.
+This class gets automatically included by site_config::default, which is applied to all nodes.

 Of cause you can also create a different git branch and change whatever you want, if you are familiar wit git.